gilroymenezes-github/dotnet/quizzer/Readme.md

 Connection for Robo 3T using SSH

-Connection for application for mongodb://localhost:27107 possible when SSH tunnel windows10> ssh -L 27017:localhost:27017 offkey
+Connection for application on BLUE for mongodb://localhost:27107 possible when SSH tunnel
+> ssh -L 27017:localhost:27017 offkey

-Firewall check from nofi
+Firewall check from NOFI
 $ nc -zv 192.168.0.101 27017